Diderot-Language/examples/mip/README.md

 and type, for example, `unu pad` to get the usage info for `unu pad`.

-We copy `cube.nrrd` to `vol.nrrd`, so that `mip.diderot` can see it in its default location (in the current directory), we then we can compile `mip.diderot`:
+We copy `cube.nrrd` to `vol.nrrd`, so that `mip.diderot` can see it in its default location (in the current directory), and then we can compile `mip.diderot`:

 	cp cube.nrrd vol.nrrd